steledama/lac/README.md

   - Connect to zabbix server to take the host list with the devices ip and oids to be monitored
   - Connect to the device and collect the data
   - Send the result with [zabbix sender](https://www.zabbix.com/documentation/current/manual/concepts/sender)
+- An installer to facilitate the agent installation in windows and mac

 ### The agent